morganw-code/ImpulseAuction/README.md

 A favourite belongs_to a user and a listing

-A favourite validates_uniqueness_of a user

 A bid belongs_to a user and a listing

-A listing belongs_to a user
+A listing belongs_to a user, and a user belongs to a listing

-A listing has_many_attached images
+A listing has_one_attached image

 A listing has_many bids